-First off, you’ll see your bright, shiny new dive computer front and centre.
-The standard-issue model is a black face with a black silicone strap but this will vary depending on the colour you bought.
+First off, you’ll see your bright, shiny new dive computer front and center.
+The standard-issue model is a black face with a black silicone strap but this will vary depending on the color you bought.
 There is also an extension strap, just in case you’ll be diving with a drysuit or bulky wetsuit.

 Last, but not least, there is a Suunto sticker so you can tell everyone that you’re a diver.
 Even if they didn’t ask.

-The Suunto D4i Novo represents a really solid, mid-range dive computer which is suitable for almost all recreational divers.
+The Suunto D4i Novo represents a really solid, mid-range dive computer that is suitable for almost all recreational divers.
 However, there are countless options of a similar ilk on the market these days…

 So how does the D4i Novo stack up against its competitors?